 However, under normal circumstances, Constitutional citizenship is permanent.

-The Constitution doesn’t cover people born in the U.S. territory of Puerto Rico, so in 1917 Congress passed a law making the people of Puerto Rico US citizens.
+The Constitution doesn’t cover people born in the U.S. territory of Puerto Rico, so in 1917 Congress passed a law making the people of Puerto Rico U.S. citizens.
 The name of the law was the Jones-Shafroth Act.
 President Woodrow Wilson signed the law on March 2, 1917.
-It provided statutory citizenship: citizenship by a law, or statute, not under the Constitution.
+It provided statutory citizenship: citizenship by law – or statute – not under the Constitution.

 It’s the Territory Clause that applies.
 The Territory clause says Congress can make rules governing the territory.
 That’s what it did in 1917.
 That’s what it did under PROMESA.
 As the plenary (complete) power in Puerto Rico, Congress has the power to take away Puerto Rican citizenship in the territory of Puerto Rico.

-U.S. citizenship in a nation of Puerto Rico
+U.S. citizenship in a new nation of Puerto Rico

 Congress also has the power to take away U.S. citizenship in a sovereign nation of Puerto Rico – even one with a Free Association relationship with the U.S.